-The Power of the Laugh - Morgantown magazine
+The Power of the Laugh - Morgantown magazine.

-Women United’s Power of the Purse fundraiser is back, with comedian Erin Jackson.
+Women United’s Power of the Purse fundraiser is back, with comedian Carmen Lynch.

 If you’ve missed getting together with friends to do some good and have a few laughs—who hasn’t?—get your tickets now for Women United’s 2021 Power of the Purse fundraiser.

-Note: This story was edited July 22, 2021 to reflect the booking of Carmen Lynch.